 Pumpkin seeds are rich in vitamin E, zinc, omega 3- and 6- fatty acids as well as antioxidants, the have incredible benefits for the skin in terms of retaining moisture, fighting free radicals and maintaining a youthful appearance.
 The high amounts of zinc and vitamin E also improve your skin tone, they help heal wounds, fight acne and help with skin renewal.
 I love packing these seeds to snack on throughout the day or sprinkling them on salads.

 Berries are high in antioxidants.
 If you really need the miracle of antioxidants like I do, pick up some blueberries and goji berries.
+Blueberry extract would work too!
 Adding just half a cup a day can help reduce signs of aging, as well as prevent aging on your skin from occurring.
 Other kinds of berries are wonderful for your skin and body as well, so don’t leave them out.
 I love adding berries to my breakfast in the morning.

 Turmeric is an Indian curry spice that has been used for centuries to help heal inflammations.
 It enhances the liver’s ability to eliminate toxins which can show up on the skin if not properly digested.
 Not only does turmeric take care of scars and inflammation but it also reduces oil secretion in the sebaceous glands which tend to get clogged and causes breakouts.
 Make a turmeric scrub just add a few drops of water and lemon juice to turmeric powder.
 Apply the paste on the acne affected area and leave it for about 15 minutes.
 Gently scrub it off your face with lukewarm water.
 I even juice turmeric root with carrots, lemon, and and orange to give it a little flavor.